keyooner/botnet/README.md

 ### Prerequisites

-* Accounts: CPanel account to using the API to asociate the Twitter accounts to real emails.
+* Accounts: CPanel account to using the API to asociate the Twitter accounts and Firebase.
 * Software: VisualStudio Code or similar and Python
 * Frameworks: Firebase, Selenium, Cryptography, CustomTkinter, CTKTable, Faker, Firebase, IMAP Tools, NordVPN Switcher, Pillow and WebDriver Manager,
 * Optional: Nord-VPN account